Skip to main content

 The V-berth — the sleeping area up in the bow — had shag carpet on its walls.
 Not the floor.
 The walls.
 Someone in the 1970s had made this decision with commitment and followed through.
 I chose not to think about it.
 There were more pressing things.

 The headliner sagged in the middle like a hammock that had given up on the concept of tension.
 The standing rigging was present and appeared attached to the mast, which I took as encouraging.
 The sails were aboard and intact.
-The hull, under all those oysters, was solid fiberglass — hand-laid, nearly fifty years old, and built to outlast anyone who had opinions about it.
+The hull, under all those oysters, was solid fiberglass — hand-laid, in 1976, and built to outlast anyone who had opinions about it.

 I was choosing to be an optimist.